 If these don't work, your doctor may suggest sleeping pills for insomnia.
 Sleeping tablets can help in the short term but quickly become less effective and can even worsen your sleeping problems.
 They can also be very addictive.
 For all these reasons, sleeping pills are generally prescribed at the lowest dose and for a short period.

 If your problems persist, your doctor may refer you to a specialist sleep disorder clinic.

 What if my child has sleep problems?

 Children need long periods of uninterrupted sleep for their growth and development, but sleep problems are common – especially among younger children.
 This can have a big impact on the whole family.
 Children may be reluctant to go to sleep, wake in the night, have nightmares or sleepwalk.
-Some children with disabilities such as autism seem to have particular difficulty establishing a consistent sleep pattern.
+Some children with disabilities like autism seem to have difficulty establishing a consistent sleep pattern.